Kotlin/api-guidelines/docs/topics/api-guidelines-backward-compatibility.md

 When writing Kotlin code for the JVM, you can use the [`@JvmOverloads`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.jvm/-jvm-overloads/) annotation on functions with default arguments.
 This generates overloads of the function, one for each parameter with a default argument that may be omitted from the end of the parameter list.
-With these individual generated functions, adding a new parameter to the end of the parameter list preserves binary compatibility, as it doesn’t change any existing functions in the output, just adds a new one.
+With these individual generated functions, adding a new parameter to the end of the parameter list preserves binary compatibility, as it doesn't change any existing functions in the output, just adds a new one.

 For example, the above function might be annotated like this: